vprokopov-do/digitalocean-snap/README.md

         └── your-droplet-name
             └── snap.py
 ```
-4. Optional - modify `project.yaml` and adjust the cron schedule (runs every 6 hours by default).
+4. Optionally, modify `project.yaml` to adjust the cron schedule (it runs every 6 hours by default).
 5. Use `doctl` to Deploy the Function on DigitalOcean.
 ```
 doctl serverless deploy do-snap